-Bookstore sales commissions increased due to more students enrolled in courses offered through a variety of formats (online, on-ground, hybrid, short-term, full-term, etc.) and at alternate physical locations.
+Bookstore sales commissions decreased due to more students enrolled in courses offered through a variety of formats (online, on-ground, hybrid, short-term, full-term, etc.) and at alternate physical locations.

-Non-Resident/Out of State Tuition Increased by \$305,153:
+• Non-Resident/Out of State Tuition Increased by \$230,889: